Faith-Informed Therapy for Black Women

 I specialize in helping high-achieving Black women break free from burnout, perfectionism, and emotional isolation — especially those navigating the complicated intersection of faith, identity, and the pressure to hold it all together.

-I know the cost of silence, of self-neglect, of shrinking to stay safe.
+I know the cost of silence, of over-functioning until you're running on empty, of giving so much of yourself away that there's nothing left to call your own.
 And I also know the freedom that comes when you finally choose you.

 Book your session